 We understand intellectually that our emotions can not tell us if something is true or false.
 However, when something violates our sacred ground, we still react.
 When you “feel” some idea or fact threatening your emotional equilibrium, stop and take a break.

 You need to realize that religious arguments revolve around triggering your “fight or flight” reaction.
 This strategy keeps you from asking the tough questions that underpin their arguments’ logic and factual basis.
 It’s a strategy of attaching anything that threatens the belief system with something negative, and it works effectively.
 And it is why we recommend the use of emotional checks.
 Take a break and get your mind off the subject; it will minimize your emotional reaction.
 Otherwise, you’ll be in a constant state of ‘fight or flight.’
-Once you are calm, then you are better able to conduct your research.
+Once you are calm, you are better able to conduct your research.

 Conversely, religions use this tactic in reverse.
 They use your emotions to keep you a paying customer.
 They feed them what makes them feel good.
 So, they build religions that are entertainment rather than inner work.
 It’s all about making you feel good so that you will support them.
 They need your money.